sokinpui/itf/README.md

-# ITF: Insert To File (The "True Vibe Coding" Companion)
+# ITF: Insert To File

-Tired of copying code from LLM Web interfaces?
-I am.
+Tired of copying code from LLM Web interfaces.
-Too lazy to paste into multiple files?
-Same.
+Too lazy to paste into multiple files.
-Don't have cash for Cursor AI?
-You're in the right place.
+Don't have cash for Cursor AI.

-`itf` is a command-line tool that parses LLM-generated code snippets from a local file or your clipboard and loads the content directly into your Neovim buffers.
+`itf` is a command-line tool that parses LLM-generated code snippets from a local file or your clipboard and loads the content directly into Neovim buffers.
 It can handle both full file replacements and applying `diff` patches, streamlining the process of transferring code from a prompt to your project.

 # Features